Travelling

 Venezuela.

-Citizens of other countries need either a Schengen visa or a national visa to enter Portugal.
+Citizens of other countries need either a Schengen or a national visa to stay in Portugal.
+However, foreigners holding a residence permit from another Schengen country can enter Portugal without a visa.

 Types of Portugal visas

-All Portuguese visas can be divided into four categories, depending on the intended stay’s duration and purpose.
+All Portuguese visas are divided into four categories based on the duration and purpose of the stay.

-Temporary stay visas allow multiple entries and are valid for one year maximum.
-They are granted to students, employees, interns who intend to stay in Portugal for less than a year, and foreigners arriving for medical or religious purposes.
+Temporary stay visa.
+This multiple-entry visa is valid for up to one year.
+It is granted to students, employees, interns staying less than a year, and those arriving for medical or religious purposes.

 7 common ways to obtain a long-term or residence visa to Portugal